SalomePlatform/adao/doc/en/snippets/AlgorithmParameters.rst

 .. index:: single: AlgorithmParameters

 AlgorithmParameters
-  *Required command*.
-This indicates the data assimilation or optimization algorithm chosen by the keyword "*Algorithm*", and its potential optional parameters.
+  *Dictionary*.
+This variable indicates the data assimilation or optimization algorithm chosen by the keyword "*Algorithm*", and its potential optional parameters.
 The algorithm choices are available through the GUI.
 There exists for example "3DVAR", "Blue"...
 Each algorithm is defined, below, by a specific subsection.
 Optionally, the command allows also to add some parameters to control the algorithm.
 Their values are defined either explicitly or in a "*Dict*" type object.
 See the